Potential and limitations of machine-learning approaches to inclusive $|V_{ub}|$ determinations: Event generation

 In \Sherpa the non-resonant signal decay modes are modelled by parton showering and hadronizing the leading-order partonic decay.
 Non-perturbative shape-function effects characterising the low-$M_X$ region are not taken into account, and no reweighting of the events is performed to match state-of-the-art theory calculations.

-Comparing these two different approaches for the signal modelling in Figure~\ref{fig:sherpa_vs_evtgen_high_level_features}, we find that, on the one hand, the \Evtgen results have a non-physical bump in the $1.5\,\gev$ region, which is an artefact of the bin-by-bin reweighting to match the DFN results.
+Comparing these two different approaches for the signal modelling in Figure~\ref{fig:sherpa_vs_evtgen_high_level_features}, we find that, on the one hand, the \Evtgen results have a non-physical bump in the $1.5\,\gev$ region of the $M_X$ distribution, which is an artefact of the bin-by-bin reweighting to match the DFN results.
 The \Sherpa distributions do not share this characteristic, since the non-resonant events are instead obtained by excluding resonant events from the parton shower.
 On the other hand, the current implementation of the \Sherpa parton shower model also produces a smaller proportion of the non-resonant signal contribution and generates fewer events in the high-$M_X$ and -$P_+$ regions compared to \Evtgen, which is precisely the region where the inclusive QCD predictions should be reliable.
 We further highlight this in the lower panel of Figure~\ref{fig:sherpa_vs_evtgen_high_level_features}, where we compare the state-of-the-art OPE results from the BLNP approach~\cite{Lange:2005yw} with \Evtgen and \Sherpa results at the level of cumulative distributions.
 Overall, the agreement of the \Evtgen-generated distributions with the BLNP predictions is stronger, which is not surprising since the underlying inclusive is the OPE-based DFN result.

 Clearly, the $B\to X_u\ell \nu$ modelling in \Sherpa needs a more sophisticated matching of the non-resonant, parton shower contributions with (shape-function) OPE results before being used in $\vub$ extractions by experiments.
 For this reason, we use \Evtgen in the following section when studying the performance of ML-based classifiers, in spite of its own deficiencies in the low and intermediate invariant mass regions.
-However, for the purposes of the paper, the present situation allows us to study an interesting question: how sensitive to the MC data used in the training process are ML approaches to $\vub$ extractions?
+However, for the purposes of the paper, the present situation allows us to study an interesting question: how do ML approaches to $\vub$ extractions perform when the training and testing data are substantially different?
 This is the subject of Section~\ref{sec:inclusivity}.